Giving Constituents Control of Field Visibility

 Editing the Visibility of Directory Information

-Constituents can control whether certain information in their profile (such as your address, phone number, etc.) is visible to other site users, or hidden from them.
+Constituents can control whether certain information in their profile (such as address, phone number, etc.) is visible to other site users, or hidden from them.

 Click on the underlined name of the data field to display the visibility controls, and use the radio buttons to control whether or not the information in that field is viewable.
 In this example, "Name Prefix" is an editable field, while "First Name" and "Last Name" are not.
 Clicking on "Name Prefix" brings up this menu: